deciduously/tictactoe-hs/haskell-in-english.md

 return b
 ```

-If we've gotten here, it means `checkWin` didn't find a winning board configuration, so before we move on we call `gameOver` again to see if this play resulted in a draw, and if not, we `return b`.  `return` is a little different than you're used to - it specifically means to re-wrap our `Board` type in our `IO` context - the whole point of a monad.
-This is how we pass the result back to the main `runGame` loop, having determined that this play didn't end the game in either a win or a draw.
+If we've gotten here, it means `checkWin` didn't find a winning board configuration, so before we move on we call `gameOver` again to see if this play resulted in a draw, and if not, we `return b`.  `return` is a little different than you're used to - it specifically means to re-wrap our `Board` type in our `IO` context.
+This is the other part of `>>=` - it's how we're passing this result around with the gamestate through successively chained IO actions.
+This is how we pass the result back to the main `runGame` loop having determined that this play didn't end the game in either a win or a draw.

 ### RNG Rover

-We're nearing the end of the road, here - if you're still with me, I'm seriously impressed!
-We've just got one last part to pull this together - what's a game of TicTacToe without a steely-eyed, calculating oponent, ready to squelch your every plan?
+We're nearing the end of the road - if you're still with me, I'm seriously impressed!
+We've just got one last part to pull this together.
+After all, what's a game of TicTacToe without a steely-eyed, calculating oponent ready to squelch your every plan?

 Well, we're not going to find out here because my computer player is real dumb and plays by dice roll.
 It could be fun to try to make a smarter one - I'm leaving that as an exercise to the reader (read: too lazy to do it myself).